tharun1503/portfolio/README.md

-Add form submission functionality using a backend service (e.g., Node.js, PHP).
+Add backend for form submission (e.g., Node.js, PHP). 🖥️

-Integrate a CMS for dynamic content management.
+Integrate a CMS for dynamic content. 📚

-Enhance animations and transitions for a more engaging user experience.
+Enhance animations for a more engaging experience. ✨

-Add a downloadable resume feature with a generated PDF.
+Implement a downloadable resume feature with PDF generation. 📄

 Contact

-For any inquiries or collaboration opportunities, reach out via:
+Reach out for inquiries or collaborations! 📬

-Email: badhavaththarun3@gmail.com
+Email: badhavaththarun3@gmail.com ✉️

-Phone: +91 9573600960
+Phone: +91 9573600960 📞

-LinkedIn: Badavath Tharun
+LinkedIn: Badavath Tharun 🔗

-GitHub: tharun1503
+GitHub: tharun1503 🐙

 License

 © 2025 Badavath Tharun.
-All rights reserved.
+All rights reserved. 🔒